xbolshe/galileo-custom-images/iot_1.1.0_dirty_kernel_3.19.2/README.md

 - this is a development version.
 Not all drivers and features may work correctly;
 - it was mostly tested on Galileo Gen2 board;
 - some problems with SPI driver (and as result with analog inputs A0-A5 of the board);

+08 Sep 2015
+ - add for WiFi: hostapd v2.4, iw v4.1, crda
+   Use iw reg set <your_country_code_2_charcaters> to enable WiFi frequencies more than 1-11 channels Use hostapd /etc/hostapd.conf to enable AP
+ - add mraa v0.7.4
+   Examples are located in /examples/mraa/

 03 Sep 2015
  - add nodejs v0.12.7, perl v5.14.3, sqlite3 v3.8.3.1, mailx v12.5